joshfrench/rakismet/README.md

 This means that if you are **not storing the request variables**, you must call `spam?` from within the controller action that handles comment submissions.
 That way the IP, user agent, and referer will belong to the person submitting the comment.
 If you're not storing the request variables and you call `spam?` at a later time, the request information will be missing or invalid and Akismet won't be able to do its job properly.

-If you've decided to handle the request variables yourself, you can add this to your app initialization to disable the middleware responsible for tracking the request
+If you've decided to handle the request variables yourself, you can disable the middleware responsible for tracking the request information by adding this to your app initialization:
-information:

 ```ruby
 config.rakismet.use_middleware = false